ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 The features of the undo tablespace are as follows:

--   The undo tablespace is automatically managed by the system.
+-   Undo tablespace is automatically managed by the system.
--   The default undo tablespace file is undo001.dbf, which is in auto extension mode.
+-   Default undo tablespace file is undo001.dbf, which is in auto extension mode.
 Data files can be added to the undo tablespace, and their sizes can be changed.
--   The undo tablespace can be backed up online.
+-   Undo tablespace can be backed up online.
 -   Database objects other than TSS segments and undo segments cannot be created in the undo tablespace.
 -   Because the undo tablespace is a system tablespace, it cannot be taken offline or discarded.
--   The undo tablespace is reset whenever the server is restarted.
+-   Undo tablespace is reset whenever the server is restarted.

 In Altibase, information about the undo tablespace and the space in the undo tablespace are managed by the system.
 In other words, the server automatically manages the space and segments in the undo tablespace.

-The undo tablespace is created when the database is created.
+Undo tablespace is created when the database is created.
 Because it is a system tablespace, only one undo tablespace can exist.
 If the undo tablespace does not exist, the server will fail to start up, and an error message will be written to the boot log.

 In the undo tablespace, transaction segments (TSS segments and undo segments) are managed.
 The user can change the number of transaction segments using the TRANSACTION_SEGMENT_COUNT property.
 The numbers of TSS segments and undo segments that are created, respectively, equal the number specified by the user in this property.
 If the TRANSACTION_SEGMENT_COUNT property is set to 255, 255 TSS segments and 255 undo segments are created every time the server is started up